 Below are two sample illustrations of Annuity Payments, under LIC Jeevan Akshay VII:

 Amount of Annuity Payable in Yearly mode for a 50 Year-old under different options (for offline purchase):

-You may clearly see in both the illustrations above, that Higher the age and more you leave with the company, Higher would be the Pension amount.
+You may clearly see in both the illustrations above, that the Higher the age and the more you leave with the company, Higher would be the Pension amount.